DJ Zinhle

-Ntombezinhle Jiyane Mohosana (born 30 December 1982) known professionally as DJ Zinhle, is a South African DJ, producer, businesswomen, media personality.
+Ntombezinhle Jiyane Mohosana (born 30 December 1982) known professionally as DJ Zinhle, is a South African DJ, producer, businesswoman, media personality.
 Zinhle has also pursued an acting career.
 She made her on-screen debut as judge in Jika MaJika, Idols South Africa, Turn It On, and 1's and 2's (2021) and appeared as a guest on the television series eKasi: Our Stories (2011), Play Your Part (2012), Tropika Island of Treasure (2012), The Close Up, Rhythm City, and her own show, DJ Zinhle The Unexpected.

 Early life

 Ntombezinhle Jiyane was born in Dannhauser, KwaZulu-Natal.
 After leaving Dannhauser, she went to stay in Newcastle, and studied at Siyamukela High School in Emadadeni, Newcastle.

 Career

 DJ Zinhle started her career around 2004.
 Initially, she wanted to be a TV presenter and never had any aspirations of being a DJ, until her brother's passion for mixing vinyls rubbed off on her and her love and passion for being a DJ grew.
 She got her first break as a resident DJ on a youth dance show called Jika Majika that aired on SABC 1.